-We refer you to our Proxy Statement for the 2003 Annual Meeting of Stockholders under the captions Biographies of our Board Nominees, Committees of the Board of CVS, and under Section 16(a) Beneficial Ownership Reporting Compliance, which is incorporated by reference herein.
+We refer you to our Proxy Statement for the 2004 Annual Meeting of Stockholders under the captions Biographies of our Board Nominees, Committees of the Board of CVS, Code of Conduct, and under Section 16(a) Beneficial Ownership Reporting Compliance, which is incorporated by reference herein.
 Biographical information on our executive officers is contained in Part I of this Annual Report on Form 10-K.